goossens/ObjectTalk/docs/guide/Basics.md

 	print(myClass.myVariable); // this will print the number 10.

 As you can see from the examples, the variables do not have to be type declared as the assignment determines what type of object is stored in the variable.

 Comments
 --------

-In ObjectTalk, you can uses comments to include non-executable text in your code, as a note or reminder to yourself.
+In ObjectTalk, you can uses comments to include non-executable text in your code or as a note or reminder to yourself.
 Comments are ignored by the ObjectTalk compiler when your code is compiled.
 ObjectTalk allows three types of comments: multiline C-style comments, single line C++ style comments and single line shell-style comments.